44 GREAT ATTRACTIONS IN MOAB, UTAH

 ✮ The Maze

-The Maze is for seasoned explorers.
+The Maze District is for seasoned and capable explorers.

 Everything about the Maze is wild and primitive, and you really need to know what you are doing to visit.
-Access to the Maze is typically via 4x4, high-clearance vehicles from dirt roads stemming from UT-24 or UT-95.
+Access to the Maze is typically via high-clearance 4x4 vehicles from dirt roads stemming from UT-24 or UT-95.
 Both of these access points are several hours west of Moab.
-Due to the difficulty of access, I don't recommend this district for the general public. |
+Due to the difficulty of access, I don't recommend this district for the general public.
+There are several guide companies that can take you to this area (e.g. NAVTEC). |

 Islands in the Sky district